thejessicafelts/starter-kit/README.md

 **main.css** file
 + global styles to make your life easier
 + main-container styling to get you started
-+ a mobile-first media query setup
++ either a mobile-first or desktop-first media query setup

 ### Media Queries: